-Every December, it can seem like the only break we get from holiday shopping ads are pitches to buy new eyeglasses, so we can use up all our tax-deferred health dollars before the new year and not lose them.
+Every December, it can seem that the only break we get from holiday shopping ads is pitches to buy new eyeglasses, so we can use up all our pretax health dollars before the new year and not lose them.

 But don’t be deceived — those ads are referring to flexible spending accounts, or FSAs.
 If you have a health savings account, or HSA, there’s no need to drain the account.

 HSAs can be a valuable resource for people with high-deductible health plans, which can mean spending thousands out of pocket before the plan starts paying.
 These accounts allow you to set aside pretax money that can be withdrawn tax-free to pay for health-care costs.
 Yet many people may be leaving money on the table because they don’t understand how exactly these untaxed accounts work and the important ways they differ from flexible spending accounts, which are not tied to high-deductible plans.

 The differences can be hard to pick up — some FSA accounts describe themselves as “health spending accounts,” and some health-care providers mistakenly lump HSAs and FSAs together in their “use it or lose it” year-end marketing campaigns.

 We asked a panel of employee benefit experts about HSAs: